Build Manager Instructions

 only include packages from the local spack instance

-omit packages installed from a buildcache
+omit packages installed from a build cache mirror

 include build dependencies, not just runtime ones

-Moving the buildcache images to SciSoft
+Moving the build cache images to SciSoft

 spack env activate build_hypotcode_vx_y